kengibson1111/go-stdlib/README.md

 Before diving into this repo, it may help to start with the [Tour of Go](https://go.dev/tour/welcome/1).
 A companion repo for the tour is [here](https://github.com/kengibson1111/tour-of-go).

-## archive/zip

-* zipreader - reads temp.zip, creates a temp directory, and writes the contents of each file in temp.zip to the temp directory.
-Unlike zipwriter, this sample covers a potentially deep directory structure.

 ## bufio

 * customscan - shows how to plug in a custom 32-bit integer scan function.
 Writing custom functions